santisq/PSUsing/README.md

 }
 ```

-And you can span different processing methods:
+And can span different processing methods:

 ```powershell
 0..10 | use ($myobj = [DisposableObject]::new()) {